eclipse-cyclonedds/cyclonedds/examples/throughput/readme.rst

 The **subscriber** receives the data and outputs:

+- The total amount of data received.
-The total amount received and the data-rate in bytes-per-second.
-It also indicates whether any samples were received out-of-order.
-You can specify the maximum number of cycles, and when this is reached, the subscriber terminates and outputs the totals and averages.
+- The data-rate in bytes-per-second.
+- Whether any samples were received out-of-order.

+You can specify the maximum number of cycles.
+When the maximum is reached, the subscriber terminates and outputs the totals and averages.

 The **subscriber** executable measures: